Foster, Walsh, and Smith: A Story Of Confidence-Building And Redemption

 “I don’t know if I was a little bit numb to the emotion, just because you feel so much when you get third and when you have disappointment, but I didn’t really have any emotion crying-wise,” Foster said.
 “The only person that cried was Jake, and he cried for me.”

-An almost parallel situation happened with Walsh, but the difference is that she didn’t even have a fighting chance.
+An almost parallel situation happened with Walsh, but the difference was that she didn’t even have a fighting chance.
 She failed to make it out of the prelims of the 100 free, going over two seconds slower than her best time.
 Tokyo wasn’t going to be on the cards for her, either.

 Like Jake Foster, Gretchen Walsh‘s older sister Alex was emotional over her sister’s struggles.
 Alex Walsh had made the Olympic team already in the 200 IM, but it still hurt that Gretchen missed out.